Mr. Fuji: Managerial career (1985–1996)

 At WrestleMania V, Fuji teamed with the Powers of Pain in a 3-on-2 handicap match against Demolition for their Tag Team Championship.
 Fuji and Powers were defeated after Ax pinned Fuji following a Demolition Decapitation.
-Fuji sold the individual contracts of Powers of Pain to managers Slick and Bobby Heenan and brought The Orient Express (Pat Tanaka and Akio Sato) to the WWF.
+Fuji sold the individual contracts of Powers of Pain to managers Slick and Bobby "the Brain" Heenan and brought The Orient Express (Pat Tanaka and Akio Sato) to the WWF.
 Orient Express got involved in a feud with The Rockers (Shawn Michaels and Marty Jannetty), whom The Orient Express defeated by count out (thanks to Sato throwing the salt in Janetty's eyes) at Wrestlemania VI.
 Orient Express got involved in Demolition's feud with the Legion of Doom (Hawk and Animal).
 Fuji reunited with Demolition (who by this time had a third member, Crush) at that point.
 Demolition was phased out while the Orient Express took on Legion of Doom in matches.
 Fuji then managed The Berzerker in late 1991 until early 1993.
 His last match in WWF was teaming with Kamala as they lost to The Undertaker in a handicap match on July 26, 1992, at a house show.

 Fuji's greatest success and popularity as a manager came in November 1992 when he introduced the mammoth Yokozuna to the WWF.
 Under Fuji's tutelage, Yokozuna won the 1993 Royal Rumble match and two WWF World Championships, first from Bret Hart at WrestleMania IX, and again from Hulk Hogan at King of the Ring.
 Later that year, Fuji was joined by "spokesman" James E. Cornette.
 In late 1993, Fuji once again began managing Crush after he turned on Randy Savage.
-During this time he again changed his appearance, abandoning the tuxedo and bowler hat in favor of a traditional Japanese kimono and carrying the Japanese flag.
+During this time he again changed his appearance, shaving his head and abandoning the tuxedo and bowler hat in favor of a traditional Japanese kimono and carrying the Japanese flag.

-Fuji was last seen accompanying Yokozuna to the ring for a six-man tag team match involving Yokozuna against "Camp Cornette" at WrestleMania XII.
-By this point Yokozuna had fired Cornette and became a fan favorite; Fuji joined him in the endeavor, even carrying the American flag at times.
-Fuji left the WWF shortly after and retired from the pro wrestling business.
+In 1995, when Yokozuna returned to the WWF following Survivor Series at WrestleMania XI, Fuji was brought back as his manager along with Cornette and Yoko began teaming with Owen Hart in which they won the WWF Tag Team Championship.
+Around this time, Fuji was slowly being phased into the background (in reality his legs were starting to bother him and he wasn't able to get into the ring) and by early 1996 after Yokozuna turned babyface, Fuji only made two more appearances as a babyface manager and carrying the American flag and Fuji was not in the best of health and was released from the WWF in May 1996.